Human Motion Capture from Loose and Sparse Inertial Sensors with Garment-aware Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new task of full-body pose estimation from sparse and loosely attached IMU sensor data.
+In this paper, we introduce Garment Inertial Poser---a novel method that estimates full-body pose from sparse and loosely attached IMU sensor data.
 Our approach builds on a multi-source training strategy that leverages simulated, synthetic, and real-world IMU data.
 We simulate IMU observations using garment-aware motion datasets and develop a diffusion model to synthesize realistic loose-wear IMU signals.
 This framework establishes a foundation for a comprehensive comparison of model performance across different data sources, allowing us to systematically evaluate the strengths and limitations of each.
 In addition, we demonstrate that incorporating garment-related parameters during training on simulated loose data enhances model expressiveness and helps address the inherent ambiguities of loosely attached IMU sensors.
-Experiments show our diffusion models outperform the state-of-the-art methods, providing a new direction for future research.
+Experiments show GaIP outperforms the state-of-the-art methods, providing a new direction for future research.